-Kelly L. Beam, CFA, Director.
-Portfolio Manager of the fund.
-Began managing the fund in 2018.
+Brent Reeder.
+Senior Vice President of Northern Trust Investments, Inc. Portfolio Manager of the fund.
+Began managing the fund in 2007.

-The fund is intended for use in a variable insurance product.
+The fund is intended for use in a variable insurance

+product.
 You should contact the sponsoring insurance company for information on how to purchase and sell shares of the fund.